Natural gas provides exceptional value

 Natural gas provides exceptional value to more than eighty three million North American homes and businesses every day.
 It’s safe, affordable, and reliable energy that helps drive our economy while improving the quality of life for families every day.
 Natural gas provides comfort and convenience, lower utility bills and reduced carbon emissions.
 And it helps to meet our country’s growing demand for reliable and resilient energy.

-When you become a Nicor Gas customer, you'll never have the worry of running out of fuel or arranging for deliveries.
-Since natural gas is transported through underground pipelines directly to your business, you'll always have a reliable supply of natural gas.
-Unlike common electric power outages, a disruption in natural gas service is an extremely rare occurrence.
+Natural gas is transported through underground pipelines directly to your home or business, providing a reliable source of energy for heating homes, showers and putting hot meals on the table.
+And, unlike common electric power outages, a disruption in natural gas service is an extremely rare occurrence.

 Natural gas is transported through a network of pipelines that begin at natural gas production sites and end at your business.
 Nationally, the natural gas industry spends more than $6 billion each year to maintain the system's excellent safety record.

 On average, natural gas costs much less than other forms of energy and it is the least expensive method for heating and cooking.
 The higher efficiency and lower price of natural gas may significantly reduce your annual energy bills.

 Switching to natural gas means never having to worry about fuel deliveries like propane.
 Gas is delivered through a network of pipelines directly to your home.
 It is the cleanest-burning fossil fuel making it environmentally friendly.
 And, natural gas traditionally costs less than other fuels and electricity.

 The steps involved to switch will vary depending on your current energy source.
 Call us - we're here to help!

 Natural Gas is an extremely versatile fuel that can be used for an array of applications including space heating, water heating, clothes drying, cooking, pool heating, outdoor grilling, outdoor lighting and much more.